-Cost is possibly the most important consideration in the hunt for a CMMS.
+Cost is possibly the most important consideration in the hunt for the right CMMS software.
 Quite simply, the most useful preventive maintenance software in the world is of no use to you if your company cannot afford the purchase price.
 For the maintenance manager on a budget the key to finding the best software is value.
-A great strategy for a company selecting their first CMMS is to look for maintenance management software that offers low initial cost, as well as expandability, resulting in the delivery of the greatest value for your dollar.
+A great strategy for a company selecting their first CMMS software is to look for maintenance management software that offers low initial cost, as well as expandability, resulting in the delivery of the greatest value for your dollar.

-Program features are another important component of choosing a CMMS.
+Program features are another important component of selecting the right CMMS software.
 Determine what your maintenance goals are and look for a program that will meet them.
 For the simplest of operations you will need to list your equipment, enter preventive maintenance tasks on that equipment and then be able to generate and print work orders.
 For more complex operations there may be a need bar coding for inventory and customizable reporting.
 Some distributors offer a base program with the option of adding modules, which are available immediately or as needed in the future.
 This is a great option to have as your maintenance operation becomes more efficient and additional features and customizations are desired.

 Implementation must be quick and efficient.
 After all, a CMMS software that will be cumbersome to get up and running will only tie up more time and resources.
 Features like wizards or other automated entry will make implementation exponentially faster and will have you on your way to maintenance efficiency in very little time.

 Technical support for implementation must be available and personnel should be on hand on an ongoing basis for any future challenges that may arise.
 Part of this support should be periodic update releases to keep your technology current in this fast paced digital age.
 Remember, CMMS software is an investment in the productivity of your maintenance department.
 A maintenance software distributor should be reputable and have been in business for a number of years to insure that your software will serve its purpose for many years to come.